Paramount Skydance Corporation Class B Common Stock (PSKY) Probability Analysis

 Probability analysis extracts the risk-neutral probability distribution implied by option prices.
 It shows the market-implied likelihood of the underlying reaching various price levels by expiration.

-Paramount Skydance Corporation Class B Common Stock (PSKY) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $11.55B, listed on NASDAQ, employing roughly 18,600 people, carrying a beta of 1.45 to the broader market.
-Paramount Skydance Corporation operates as a media, streaming, and entertainment company worldwide.
+Paramount Skydance Corporation Class B Common Stock (PSKY) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $10.06B, listed on NASDAQ, employing roughly 17,600 people, carrying a beta of 1.45 to the broader market.
+Paramount Skydance Corporation functions as a worldwide leader in media, streaming, and entertainment.
 Led by David Ellison, public since 2005-12-05.

 Spot Price